Earthquakes on April 3, 2026

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.7 earthquake 90 km S of Sand Point, Alaska with origin time 20:08 UTC on April 3, 2026.
+This magnitude 2.7 event was detected 90 km S of Sand Point, Alaska on April 3, 2026, with origin time 20:08 UTC.
 The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 54.520°, -160.412°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 54.520°N, -160.412°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03